 Before applying for payday loans for bankrupts

-Applying for loans for bankrupts is not like applying for normal payday loans.
+Applying for loans for bankrupts is not like applying for a standard cash advance.
 As a result, there are extra things to take into account before you apply.

 - Bankruptcy affects both your income and assets.
 Therefore, your ability to afford repayments may change.

 - As your finances may already be precarious, consider what other options are available to you.

 - Speak to a financial counsellor before applying for credit under bankruptcy or debt agreements.
 Call 1800 007 007 for free and impartial financial advice.

 How much can I apply for with payday loans for bankrupts?

 Depending on the lender, you may be able to apply for payday loans Australia from $150 to $2,000.
 However, certain lenders may be able to offer payday loans up to $5,000.